Join the people who believe the world needs women’s world-changing leadership

-In my very early teens, a great-uncle of mine nicknamed me "Gypsy", because of my penchant for, among other things, hoop earrings, little imagining, I am sure, that most of my life would indeed be spent
+In my very early teens, a great-uncle of mine nicknamed me "Gypsy", because of my penchant for, among other things, hoop earrings, little imagining, I am sure, that most of my life would indeed be spent traveling the world.

 I do that for work, wisdom-gathering